 Using OAuth providers for authentication and API access

-Neon Auth comes with GitHub and Google OAuth providers pre-configured for authentication.
+Neon Auth comes with Google and GitHub OAuth providers pre-configured for authentication.
 When users sign in with these providers, their accounts are automatically connected, allowing you to access their connected accounts and make API calls on their behalf.

 Connected accounts